Feilner/homebridge-plc/README.md

 # <a name='control'></a>Control of PLC accessories

-It´s also possible to control PLC accessories via HTTP `PUT` or `GET` operation.
+ItÂ´s also possible to control PLC accessories via HTTP `PUT` or `GET` operation.
 This might be useful for integration into other automation systems.
 To enable this you have to set `"enableControl": true,` platform level and optional the `port`.

 **NOTE: It is currently not possible to query the current state**